KXNTHEPRODIGY/Artquity/README.md

 Instead of relying on centralized arbitration or slow off-chain review, disputes over NFT intellectual property are resolved directly on-chain.
 Validators running LLMs reach consensus on evidence, and the verdict is written to the contract — verifiable, deterministic-by-consensus, and permissionless.

+Over 80% of NFTs minted through OpenSea's free tool IN 2022 were flagged by the platform itself as plagiarized, fake, or spam.
+IP disputes in NFT art are rampant — and adjudicating them is slow, centralized, and manual.
+Artquity fixes that.

 How It Works